-Yes No Subpart B-Assurances (Assurance is hereby provided.)
-(Assurance cannot be ensured.
+No Subpart B-Assurances (Assurance cannot be ensured.
 Provide date on which State will complete changes in order to provide assurance.)
 Check and enter date(s) as applicable (20 U.S.C.
-1434; 1435; and 1437(b); 34 CFR §§303.101-126; 303.220; 303.227) x The State has adopted a policy that appropriate early intervention services, as defined in 34 CFR §303.13, are available to all infants and toddlers with disabilities in the State and their families, including- Indian infants and toddlers with disabilities and their families residing on a reservation geographically located in the State; Infants and toddlers with disabilities who are homeless children and their families; and Infants and toddlers with disabilities who are wards of the State.
-(34 CFR §303.101(a)) х 2.
-The State has in effect a statewide system of early intervention services that meets the requirements of section 635 of the Act, including policies and procedures that address, at a minimum, the components required in 34 CFR §§303.111 through 303.126.
-(34 CFR §303.101(a)) х 3.
+1434; 1435; and 1437(b); 34 CFR §§303.101-126; 303.220; 303.227) The State has adopted a policy that appropriate early intervention services, as defined in 34 CFR §303.13, are available to all infants and toddlers with disabilities in the State and their families, including- (a) Indian infants and toddlers with disabilities and their families residing on a reservation geographically located in the State; (b) Infants and toddlers with disabilities who are homeless children and their families; and (c) Infants and toddlers with disabilities who are wards of the State.
+(34 CFR §303.101(a)) The State has in effect a statewide system of early intervention services that meets the requirements of section 635 of the Act, including policies and procedures that address, at a minimum, the components required in 34 CFR §§303.111 through 303.126.
+(34 CFR §303.101(a)) 3.
 The State ensures that any State rules, regulations, policies and procedures relating to 34 CFR Part 303 conform to the purposes and requirements of 34 CFR Part 303.
-(34 CFR §303.102) 4.
-Each statewide system (system) must include, at a minimum, the components described in §§303.111 through 303.126.
-(34 CFR §303.110) xx 5.
-The State has a policy in effect that ensures that appropriate early intervention services are based on scientifically based research, to the extent practicable, and are available to all infants and toddlers with disabilities and their families, including-
+(34 CFR §303.102) Each statewide system (system) must include, at a minimum, the components described in §§303.111 through 303.126.
+(34 CFR §303.110) 5.
+The State has a policy in effect that ensures that appropriate early intervention services are based on scientifically based research, to the extent practicable, and are available to all infants and toddlers with disabilities and their families, including- (a) Indian infants and toddlers with disabilities and their families residing on a reservation geographically located in the State; and (Assurance cannot be ensured.
+Provide date on which State will complete changes in order to provide assurance.)
+Check and enter date(s) as